 The first paint project update I tackled was this bench that I brought in Fredericksburg, Texas years ago.
 It originally was just raw, rusty colored metal.
 It had been in the front yard of our previous home for years.
 When we moved, I painted it white, using chalk paint.
 Then I moved it into our backyard a couple of years ago.
 It had never had a cushion ~ pretty to look at, but not very comfortable.
 I decided to make a cushion so you could actually sit on it.
 This past spring I noticed that it was starting to have rust spots.
 Using my Large Spray Shelter and the new Finish Max Extra, I gave the bench a nice new coat of paint.

 Patio Paint Project Update #2 ~ Flea Market Side Tables

-I had bought a few outdoor tables at a flea market the end of May which I thought would be nice additions to the patio.
-One table had green metal legs which I painted using the white paint.
+I had bought a few outdoor tables at a flea market at the end of May which I thought would be nice additions to the patio.
+One table had green metal legs which I painted using white paint.